Habitat Conservation and Stewardship in the Greater Atlantic Region

 An overview of habitat conservation and stewardship in New England and the Mid-Atlantic.

-We use a number of authorities to provide advice and recommendations to support our vision including:
+We use a number of authorities to provide advice and recommendations to support our mission and vision including:

 - Magnuson-Stevens Fishery Conservation and Management Act